 In the time before illegal logging and slash-and-burn agriculture, gorgeous virgin forest occupied much of West Africa.
 The only significant expanse left of it in Ivory Coast is Taï National Park, a 4,540 km² UNESCO World Heritage Site of towering ebony trees, glittering epiphytes clinging to cliffsides, evergreen-carpeted peaks and valleys, and oxbows swerving round velvety plots of savannah.

 The geography is no less diverse than the animals populating it.
-Protected species on the IUCN’s Red List include vervet, colobus and mangabey monkeys scrambling about the canopies 60m above leopards stalking zebra duikers and African elephants and pygmy hippopotami cooling off in the mud.
-As if that wasn’t enough, 1,000 other types of vertebrate also call Taï home.
+Protected species on the IUCN’s Red List include colobus and mangabey monkeys scrambling about the canopies 60m above leopards stalking zebra duikers, and African elephants and pygmy hippopotami cooling off in the mud.
+As if that wasn’t enough, Taï is home to a thousand other types of vertebrate.

 It is, of course, pot luck as to how many of these fascinating beasts you’ll get to see, but few who go to Taï come away having found nothing of interest.
 Moreover, after years of official neglect, the OIPR (Ivorian Office of Parks and Nature Reserves) is now collaborating with the Wild Chimpanzee Foundation (WCF) on Ecotourisme Taï, a new ecotourism project that makes every effort to ensure tourists get the most out of their visit.

 As with other natural Shangri-Las in west Africa, accessibility can be a headache.
 In the rainy season, the long and meandering road from San-Pédro (the nearest cityto the park) is impassable by car.
 Do also keep an eye on safety updates from your country’s foreign ministry as this vast, mostly unpeopled zone just 3km from the Liberian border is occasionally patrolled by security forces.